Who is responsible for a swimming pool accident under Nevada law?

 Other injuries that can result from swimming pool accidents in Clark County include concussions, fractures and sprains.

-If you or someone you love has been injured or killed in a swimming pool accident, our Las Vegas personal injury lawyers are here to help.
+If you or someone you love has been injured or killed in a swimming pool accident, our Nevada personal injury lawyers are here to help.

 Liability for Swimming Pool Accidents in Nevada